Delay0845/excelvba/README.md

 # Commonly Used Excel VBA Macros

-This repository contains a listing of generalized macros that I've found to be used regularly.
+This repository contains a listing of generalized macros that I've created and use regularly.

 ## More to come!